Medical Reviewer

 Commercial & Street Names Ketum, tham, thom, kakuam

-DEA Schedule Drug and Chemical of Concern
+DEA Schedule Drug of Concern

 Administration Ingestion, snorted